-If the Respondent does not do this in the specified time, other forms of service would need to be explored and we can advise and assist you with this as necessary to ensure the divorce progresses without any further delay.
+If the Respondent does not do this in the specified time, other forms of service would need to be explored and we can advise and assist you with this to ensure the divorce progresses without any further delay.

 If the Respondent intends to defend the divorce proceedings they have to file a defence (known as an “Answer”).
 It is very rare indeed for divorce proceedings to be defended but if it is, our lawyers have expertise in dealing with this.

 After receiving a copy of the Acknowledgement of Service form from the Court the Petitioner can apply for the “Decree Nisi” (the first stage of the divorce order).
 The Petitioner’s solicitor prepares an application form and a statement confirming that the contents of the petition are true.
 Certain other information must also be given, such as whether the couple have remained separated since the proceedings begun.
 This is then filed at Court.